 You don’t have to be heading off on safari to use these binoculars, but they’re a good choice if you are, with a 10x magnification and a high field vision amount at 302 feet.

 The lenses are multi-coated and give fantastic visibility.
 There is also fast close to focus technology to ensure that anything close up is also within focus, at 11 feet minimum.
 The outer is waterproof and also designed to withstand a certain amount of impact.
 They’re also very lightweight and easy to carry, with a case and neck strap included in your purchase.
 You can also use these binoculars with glasses, as the eyecups fold downwards.

 Vortex Optics Diamondback Roof Prism Binoculars

 If you’re looking for a high-quality set of binoculars at a relatively reasonable price, this is an excellent option to go for.
-The 8x magnification and 393 feet field view distance are above averaged.
+The 8x magnification and 393 feet field view distance is above averaged.
 They’re also waterproof and fog proof.
 If you want to see anything close up, you’ll see a close focus amount of just 5 feet, keeping everything in perfect focus.

-The overall design is sleek and lightweight, with a non-slip grip, which is easy to hold with just one hand.
+The overall design is sleek and lightweight, with a non-slip grip, which is comfortable to hold with just one hand.
 The eyecups are multi-position and twist upwards if you want to wear them with glasses.
 There is a dipper on the right eye, which allows you to easily use them if you have focal differences between eyes.
 Overall this is a high-quality set of binoculars, which are also very durable.

 Wingspan Optics 12×50 Monocular